rysharprules/Rython/04_oop.md

 Methods describe the _behaviour_ of an object.
 Methods in an object take `self` as the first parameter.
 These functions are known as _instance methods_ because they are called on instances of the class.
 You omit the `self` argument when you call a method, Python takes care of passing the value of `self` for you:

 `my_bike.change_gear(3)`

+To call a method from inside the same class you need to use `self` to refer to that object, e.g. `self.change_gear(3)`

 ### `self`